MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

                     <div class="cardText">
                        <h3>Slack</h3>
                         <p>by <a href="https://www.raytion.com">Raytion</a></p>
                         <p>The connector for Slack efficiently and robustly synchronizes Slack content with Microsoft Search.
 It robustly indexes messages, threads, and shared files from all public channels in near real time.
-The connector ensures that all documents come with a comprehensive set of metadata, which allows for development of the best search experience.
-Even in vibrant environments the Slack connector keeps track of all changes and guarantees an updated search index.</p>
+The connector ensures that documents come with a comprehensive set of metadata, which allows for development of the best search experience.
+Even in vibrant environments the Slack connector keeps track of changes and guarantees an updated search index.</p>
                         <p style="margin-top:20px;margin-bottom:20px;font-weight:500">
                             <a href="https://www.raytion.com/connectors/raytion-slack-connector"><font color="0065BA">More details</font></a>
                         </p>